AchilleMBA/deafNotDead/README.md

 Step 1: Pronounce the greeting phrase using speech recognition.

-Step 2: The text appears on the screen.
+Step 2: The text appears on the terminal.

 Step 3: The text is directly translated into ASL (American Sign Language).